Rocks of Cork

 Limestone - fossilised coral reef

-This is what we find today as limestone, making up a huge part of Cork's foundation.
-Imagine all that limestone once was a great ocean with beautiful coral reefs teeming with life.
-The limestone in Cork dates back from the Carboniferous period, and can tell us a great deal about what the area was like back then.
+The limestone in Cork dates back to the Carboniferous Period, and can tell us a great deal about what the area was like back then.
 The grey cleaved limestone above is from the Little Island Formation, a layer of limestone rock particular to Cork.